just1ncannady/AlexaInSpace2022/_sources/Unit5-Algorithms-Procedural-Abstraction/Logo-Part-2.rst

       payoff if you can do it.
       <img align="left" src="../_static/assets/img/Hexagon.png" width="100px"/>
     </p>
-    <p>HINT:  Your procedure will need 2 parameters, N, and L, where N is the number of sides (e.g., 4, 5, 6, etc.)
+    <p>HINT:  Your procedure will need 2 <span class="hover vocab yui-wk-div" data-id='parameters'>parameters</span>, N, and L, where N is the number of sides (e.g., 4, 5, 6, etc.)
       and L is the length of each side.
         <img align="right" src="../_static/assets/img/Octagon.png" width="100px"/>
     </p>